Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 a cross.”

-this mind be in you that was also in Christ Jesus” - (Philippians 2:6-11).
+And the disciple of Jesus is summoned to adopt this same self-denying mind.
+“Let this mind be in you that was also in Christ Jesus” - (Philippians 2:6-11).

 The institutional church has a long and sordid

 history of mixing Church and State.
-The temptation to use political power to impose
+The temptation to use political power to

-religion through the political mechanisms of
+Christian religion through the political

 We need to take seriously the scriptural